MahApps/mahapps.github.com/controls/index.md

 title: Controls
 ---

 Currently not all controls are documented.
-The list of controls with documentation are liste below:
+The list of controls with documentation are listed below:

  - [Buttons]({{site.baseurl}}/controls/buttons.html)
  - [DataGrid]({{site.baseurl}}/controls/datagrid.html)